Cohomology classes of interval positroid varieties and a conjecture of Liu: Introduction

-One can associate a complex representation $S^D$ of the symmetric group $S_{|D|}$ to a diagram $D$, called the \emph{Specht module of $D$}.
+Let $S_D$ denote the set of permutations of $D$.
+One can also associate a (complex) representation $Sp_D$ of the symmetric group $S_D$ to a diagram $D$, called the \emph{Specht module of $D$}.
 These generalize the usual irreducible Specht modules, which occur when $D$ is the Young diagram of a partition; the definition for general diagrams is due to James and Peel \cite{jamespeel}.

-Each of these objects, diagram variety and Specht module, naturally leads to a class in the cohomology ring $H^*(\Gr(k,n), \Z)$.
-For the diagram variety, we take the Chow ring class of $X_D$ and use the natural isomorphism between $H^*(\Gr(k,n), \Z)$ and the Chow ring of $\Gr(k,n)$ to obtain a cohomology class $[X_D] \in H^{2|D|}(\Gr(k,n), \Z)$.
+Each of these objects, diagram variety and Specht module, naturally leads to a class in the cohomology ring $H^*\Gr_k(n) := H^*(\Gr_k(n), \ZZ)$.
+For the diagram variety, we take the Chow ring class of $X_D$ and use the natural isomorphism between $H^*(\Gr_k(n), \ZZ)$ and the Chow ring of $\Gr_k(n)$ to obtain a cohomology class $[X_D] \in H^{2\#D}(\Gr_k(n), \ZZ)$.

 As for the Specht module, let $s_D$ be the Frobenius characteristic of $S^D$, meaning $s_D = \sum_{\lambda} a_{\lambda} s_{\lambda}$ if $S^D \simeq \bigoplus_\lambda a_{\lambda} S^{\lambda}$, where $s_{\lambda}$ is a Schur function.
 Here $\lambda$ runs over partitions, and $S^{\lambda}$ is an irreducible Specht module.
-There is a surjective ring homomorphism $\phi$ from the ring of symmetric functions to $H^*(\Gr(k,n), \Z)$, sending the Schur function $s_{\lambda}$ to the Schubert class $\sigma_\lambda = [X_{\lambda}]$, or to $0$ if $\lambda \not\subseteq (k^{n-k})$.
+There is a surjective ring homomorphism $\phi$ from the ring of symmetric functions to $H^*(\Gr_k(n), \ZZ)$, sending the Schur function $s_{\lambda}$ to the Schubert class $\sigma_\lambda := [X_{\lambda}]$, or to $0$ if $\lambda \not\subseteq (k^{n-k})$ \cite{youngtableaux}.
 Hence we can consider the cohomology class $\phi(s_D)$.

 \begin{conj*}[Liu \cite{liuthesis}, Conjecture~\ref{conj:liu} below] For any diagram $D$, the cohomology classes $[X_D]$ and $\phi(s_D)$ are equal. \end{conj*}

 Liu proved Conjecture~\ref{conj:liu}, or the weaker variant claiming equality of degrees, for various classes of diagrams \cite{liuthesis}.
 However, it turns out that this conjecture fails in general, as we show in Section~\ref{sec:counterexample}.